-The engine was cleaned and the top end was treated to a 640 big bore, gas flowed head and an enduro spec camshaft giving increased mid range and top end power with good economy, oversize stainless header pipes, the Arrow can and a K&N filter allow the engine to breath whilst an oil cooler keeps the temperature down.
+The engine was cleaned and the top end was treated to a 640 big bore, gas flowed head and an enduro spec camshaft giving increased mid-range and top-end power with good economy, oversize stainless header pipes, the Arrow can and a K&N filter allow the engine to breathe whilst an oil cooler keeps the temperature down.

 I have now started a small bike business under the Woodcutterbikes title building and preparing bespoke travel and rally bikes tailored to the individual’s specific needs.

 If you just want your bike lowered properly or you want a bike sourced and built just for you, be it a full-on classic, or modern Dakar racer, or a bike to take you around the world we can do it for you.